Meats and Sausages

 Venison | 24 - 36 hours | 6 - 14 days |

-Looking at the above data, it becomes conclusive that the aging process is more crucial for animals which are older at the slaughter time (cattle, venison).
+Looking at the above data, it becomes conclusive that the aging process is more crucial for older animals at slaughter time (cattle, venison).
 Warm meat of a freshly slaughtered animal exhibits the highest quality and juiciness.
-Unfortunately there is a very narrow window of opportunity for processing it.
-The slaughter house and the meat plant must be located within the same building to be effective.
-Meat that we buy in a supermarket has already been aged by a packing house.
-If an animal carcass is cooled too rapidly (below 50° F, 10° C) before the onset of the rigor (within 10 hours), the muscles may contract which results in tough meat when cooked.
+Unfortunately, there is a very narrow window of opportunity for processing it.
+The slaughterhouse and the meat plant must be located within the same building to be effective.
+A packing house has already aged meat we buy in a supermarket.
+If an animal carcass is cooled too rapidly (below 50° F, 10° C) before the onset of the rigor (within 10 hours), the muscles may contract, resulting in tough meat when cooked.
 This is known as “cold shortening.”
-To prevent this the carcass is kept at room temperature for some hours to accelerate rigor and then aged at between 30-41° F, (-1 - 5° C).
+To prevent this, the carcass is kept at room temperature for some hours to accelerate rigor and then aged at between 30-41° F (-1 - 5° C).